 I don’t even know why I took this picture.
 It’s ingredients being mixed in the bowl.

-Update: Here’s a chef’s variation.
+Update: Here’s a chef’s variation on the Houston’s Veggie Burger.
 Interesting.